 2. 1 time per week for mild rosacea-prone and sensitive skin.

-4. 2 times per week for dry, dehydrated, mature and acne-prone skin.
+4. 2-3 times per week for normal, combination and oily skin.

 Summer Skin Care Tip #5: Antioxidants, Antioxidants and Antioxidants